Faculty and staff resources

 If your immediate unit is not listed, refer to the department your unit is affiliated with.
 If a designated directory editor has questions, they should contact Laura Braden.

-Update your CV, links, bio and research areas, plus control news and Faculty Success data.
+Update your CV, links, bio and research areas, plus control news and FEA data.

 To make edits to the college database, log in to the college directory and use the search feature to find your entry.
 The editable information includes: